All Episodes

 What is it?

-National National Umction Network Convention, four-day convention.
+National Action Network Convention, four-day convention.

-Uh all of the 08 Democrat presidential candidates will show up to address the assembled gathering at the National Action Network Convention.
+All of the 08 Democrat presidential candidates will show up to address the assembled gathering at the National Action Network Convention.

-Oh, I'll tell you something.
+Got to tell you something.

-And we're in there watching uh one of the cable nets, and they're printing some of the stuff that the shooter at Virginia Tech wrote.
+And we're in there watching one of the cable nets, and they're printing some of the stuff that the shooter at Virginia Tech wrote.

-And I looked at the screen and I said, Yeah, this guy was just, he was clearly out of it.
+And I looked at the screen and I said, yeah, this guy was just, he was clearly out of it.

 And we are coming to a conclusion that may not be fair to the shooter.

-Of course, I mouth fell open.
+Of course, our mouth fell open.

-I said, What are you talking about, Bo?
+I said, what are you talking about, Bo?

-This guy was clearly not not right.
+This guy was clearly not right.

-He said, Well, if you just look at what this guy wrote, I defy you if somebody gave you a raw screenplay written by Quentin Tarantino, such as the Kill Bill Parts 1 and Part 2 movies, or if somebody gave you the raw screenplay to Natural Born Killers by Oliver Stone, would you conclude they're insane?
+He said, well, if you just look at what this guy wrote, I defy you if somebody gave you a raw screenplay written by Quentin Tarantino, such as the Kill Bill Parts 1 and Part 2 movies, or if somebody gave you the raw screenplay to Natural Born Killers by Oliver Stone, would you conclude they're insane?

 Would you conclude they've got a screw loose?

-I had to concede, it's uh it's a pretty good point, although neither Quentin Tarantino nor Oliver Stone or any of their associates have gone on shooting sprees.
+And I had to concede, I had to concede it's a pretty good point, although neither Quentin Tarantino nor Oliver Stone or any of their associates have gone on shooting sprees.

 I don't know.

-Uh it just it it was an interesting point that I thought Mr. Snerdley made.
+It was an interesting point that I thought Mr. Snerdley made.

 I wanted to pass it on to you.